dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 By [Mike Wasson](https://github.com/mikewasson), [Shayne Boyer](https://twitter.com/spboyer), and [Tom Dykstra](https://github.com/tdykstra)

-Browser security prevents a web page from making requests to a different domain than served the web page.
+Browser security prevents a web page from making requests to a different domain than the one that served the web page.
 This restriction is called the *same-origin policy*.
 The same-origin policy prevents a malicious site from reading sensitive data from another site.
 Sometimes, you might want to allow other sites make cross-origin requests to your app.

-[Cross Origin Resource Sharing](http://www.w3.org/TR/cors/) (CORS) is a W3C standard that allows a server to relax the same-origin policy.
+[Cross Origin Resource Sharing](https://www.w3.org/TR/cors/) (CORS) is a W3C standard that allows a server to relax the same-origin policy.
 Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.
 CORS is safer and more flexible than earlier techniques, such as [JSONP](https://wikipedia.org/wiki/JSONP).
 This topic shows how to enable CORS in an ASP.NET Core app.

 ## Same origin

-Two URLs have the same origin if they have identical schemes, hosts, and ports. ([RFC 6454](http://tools.ietf.org/html/rfc6454)).
+Two URLs have the same origin if they have identical schemes, hosts, and ports ([RFC 6454](https://tools.ietf.org/html/rfc6454)).

 These two URLs have the same origin: